 Credit Score Requirements for HELOC

-Understanding why your HELOC credit score matters
+Understanding why your credit score matters

 Your credit score is not the only part of your financial life that matters when getting approved for a HELOC, but it's one of the key requirements.
 Having a good credit score shows lenders that you are a responsible borrower who is likely to make payments on time and to pay off your debt.
-When you have a good credit score, it helps you qualify for a lower interest rate because lenders believe that you are a “better risk" for them to lend money to; they want to get repaid, and your credit score helps reassure lenders.
+When you have a good credit score, it may help you qualify for a lower interest rate because lenders believe that you are a “better risk" for them to lend money to; they want to get repaid, and your credit score helps reassure lenders.

 Getting a HELOC with a lower credit score

 What if you have less than the minimum credit score for HELOC approval?
 Even if you have a credit score below 700, you may still be able to get approved for a HELOC.
-But the other details of your application, such as your amount of home equity, your income (DTI) ratio—which is your existing debt payments, as well as the projected payment for your new home equity loan compared to your total pre-tax income—and your combined loan-to-value (CLTV) ratio need to be strong.
+But the other details of your application, such as your amount of home equity, your debt-to-income (DTI) ratio—which is your existing debt payments, as well as the projected payment for your new home equity loan compared to your total pre-tax income—and your combined loan-to-value (CLTV) ratio need to be strong.

 The CLTV ratio is calculated by looking at your existing home mortgage balance (how much you already owe on your home), plus the amount of money you are seeking to borrow with a HELOC, divided by your home value: